+- Classroom Observations and Questioning

 - Teacher Observation of participation, sketches, planning, and research

 - Student Reflections (Sketchbook, accordion book/journal, written artist statements)

 - Final Projects (rubric)

 - Student Portfolios

 - Performance Evaluations

 - Pre and post assessments

 - Self-evaluations (rubric)

 - Exit Tickets

 - Thinking Routines (see-think-wonder, 3-2-1, etc)

 - Critiques

 Students will know: Students will be able to: The elements and principles of art and design, as they are applied to the specific media or subject being studied.
+The elements of line, value, form, size, shape, and color; as they refer to composition.
 Use multiple approaches to begin creative endeavors.
 Demonstrate an understanding of the elements and principles of art as it applies to design and the creative process.